Clear Goals

 "Life favors the specific ask and punishes the vague wish" - Tim-Ferris

-However, while clear goals are important, they are the first step.
+With that said while clear goals are important, they are the first step.
 Just having goals and dreams is like believing in Law of Attraction, sitting there in the same spot with your calibrated compass.
 Not making any progress on the actions of actually climbing up the mountain where the compass is pointing towards.

 Genie Laborde way: Have clear outcome